 Prerequisite: MRCH 1550, 1820

 A thorough exploration of international sourcing, production, and distribution strategies current in the textile and apparel industries.
 Students gain practical understanding of global supply chain management and import/export regulations and a heightened awareness of the legal, ethical, economic, and social implications of sourcing decisions.
-Prerequisite: MRCH 1700
+Prerequisite: TSCI 1500

 In this course, students explore the current concepts of customer analytics and their application to business practices in the retail industry.
-They will analyze data collection methods and implement best strategies for their chosen case study company.
+They analyze data collection methods and implement best strategies for their chosen case study company.
 Guidelines for practices in the field of Artificial Intelligence and the use of large datasets are reviewed.
-Prerequisites: MRCH 2640, MRCH 2760
+Prerequisite: MRCH 2760

 Students apply previously learned merchandising concepts with new analytics to measure common retail metrics.
 Using analysis of past and current performance, students identify trends and develop financial plans and learn various allocations methods used in the retail buying industry.